AlexRoyden/Console-motor-parts/README.md

 # Console-motor-parts
+C# course assignment
-Console app for car parts store that lets the user search an external file for existing parts.
+Console app for car parts store that lets the user search an external file for existing parts, or add new products.